coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/issuing-new-opcert.md

 If you follow the Coin Cashew instructions, then you created a `node.counter` file when [Generating Keys for the Block-producing Node](../part-iii-operation/generating-keys-for-the-block-producing-node.md)
 {% endhint %}

-When you run the `cardano-cli query kes-period-info` command on your block producer node, if the value of the `qKesOnDiskOperationalCertificateNumber` key equals the value of the `qKesNodeStateOperationalCertificateNumber` key, then your stake pool minted at least one block using the current operational certificate and you do **not** need to set the counter value manually.
+When you run the `cardano-cli conway query kes-period-info` command on your block producer node, if the value of the `qKesOnDiskOperationalCertificateNumber` key equals the value of the `qKesNodeStateOperationalCertificateNumber` key, then your stake pool minted at least one block using the current operational certificate and you do **not** need to set the counter value manually.

 If the value of the `qKesOnDiskOperationalCertificateNumber` key is greater than the value of the `qKesNodeStateOperationalCertificateNumber` key, then prior to issuing a new operational certificate you need to set the counter value using the following procedure.